-Understanding 'master regulator' genes could lead to better cancer treatmentsJanuary 31st, 2013 in Genetics /
+Understanding 'master regulator' genes could lead to better cancer treatmentsJanuary 31, 2013 in Medicine & Health / Genetics

 A pair of genes work together as "master regulators" in cell division to keep the correct number of chromosomes in each daughter cell.
 Ipl1 and Mps1 work to hook and unhook chromosomes for proper DNA separation.
 The discovery could lead to better anti-cancer therapies.

 Cell division is serious business.
 Cells that divide incorrectly can lead to birth defects or set the stage for cancer.
 A new discovery from the Oklahoma Medical Research Foundation has identified how two genes work together to make sure chromosomes are distributed properly when cells divide, providing new insights that could contribute to the future development of cancer treatments.

 In a paper published in the new issue of the journal Science, OMRF researchers Dean Dawson, Ph.D., and Regis Meyer, Ph.D., reveal how two genes—known as Ipl1 and Mps1—are integral to the correct division of cells and life itself.
 If these "master regulator" genes can be controlled, it could help physicians target and destroy pre-cancerous cells or prevent birth defects.

 "The human body begins as a single cell.
 Through the process of cell division, we come to be composed of trillions of cells.
 And every one of those divisions must be perfect so that each new cell inherits a correct set of chromosomes," said Dawson, the senior author of the new study.
 "Given the sheer number of cell divisions involved, it's amazing there aren't more mistakes.
 My laboratory is interested in dissecting the machine that does this so well and understanding why it fails in some rare cases."